 Ask under what circumstances the hospital will reach out to you.
 There are likely to be only three situations that trigger a phone call:

-• They want to add to or change your child’s medication and need your permission to do so.
+- They want to add to or change your child’s medication and need your permission to do so.
 They will only contact you for new meds, not for subsequent increases or decreases in dosage.
 If you get a call like this, write down the date, time, name of the doctor, and what the conversation consisted of.

-• Your child has been involved in an “incident.”
-This may be a physical accident (rare), injury caused by another patient (rare), or notification that your child was taken to a seclusion room because she became violent (hopefully not your nightmare).
+- Your child has been involved in an “incident.”
+This may be a physical accident (rare), injury caused by another patient (rare), or notification that your child was taken to a seclusion room because they became violent (hopefully not your nightmare).
 If you get a call like this, ask for details.
 If your child was taken to seclusion, you want to know if they went willingly, if they were taken by force, and if restraints were used.
 Write this down in a notebook, ask questions about what led up to the incident, record the date of the call and the name of the person calling, and later speak to your child to get his version of the story.
 If need be, you should also get an account of what happened from someone else who witnessed it.
 Every account will be different.
 That doesn’t mean someone lied, just that you’re not going to get the full story from one perspective.

-• They want to set up a “family meeting” to discuss plans for discharge.
+- They want to set up a “family meeting” to discuss plans for discharge.
 This will happen several days or even a week before the actual discharge because it takes a while to put plans in place.
 “Family,” in this case, means the parent, the child in the hospital, a social worker, and usually the psychiatrist.
 Take copious notes at the meeting, or bring someone (spouse or relative) to take notes for you.
 If you did not already have a treatment team prior to hospitalization, the social worker will help you find one; in most states, you will need an appointment on the books before discharge.
 Private-pay hospitals may not need to follow the same procedures.

 You will be able to call the nurse’s station whenever you want to find out how your child is doing, to ask questions, or to ask to have the doctor or social worker call you.
 Put the number of the nursing station into your phone immediately so you don’t lose it.